Kieranties/SimpleVersion/.github/CONTRIBUTING.md

 ### Commit Messages

 This project follows conventional commit practices.
-This aims to provide clear and concise information for each commit being added to the repo.
+This aims to provide clear and concise information for each commit being added to the repository.

 > For more information see: https://www.conventionalcommits.org